TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 ### Turnover Log & Call
 In order to facilitate information exchange, a brief Turnover Call shall be conducted between each shift during any "shift change."
-Turnover calls will signify the relinquishing of monitoring duties and investigation continuation from one shift to the next including promptly responding to phone calls, emails, and other related duties.
+Turnover calls will signify the relinquishing of monitoring duties and investigation continuation from one shift to the next including promptly responding to phone calls, emails, and other related duties.Tickets shall be handed over to the next shift as needed, rather than letting them remain inactive while off duty.

 A turnover tracker shall be maintained on a team-accessible collaboration tool to document any ongoing tasks that must continue to the next shift including, but not limited to:
-- Follow-up calls.
+- Follow-up interview calls.
 - Repeating notifications where acknowledgement was not received.
 - Continuing to work open tickets.
 - Attending scheduled and/or impromptu meetings on behalf of the team.